 Originally made for the American military, Ray-Ban glasses were first introduced in 1937 and have defined timeless style with their iconic designs, such as the Aviator, Wayfarer and Clubmaster sunglasses.
 They have moved into ophthalmic eyewear where they range from the fun and wacky styles to the mellow retro looks allowing people from all backgrounds to fit into the RayBan category.

 Wolf frames are renowned for being lightweight, ergonomically superior and of the highest quality.
-Another reason as to why Wolf has taken the eyewear industry by storm is that they create functional, comfortable and fashion-forward frames at affordable prices, meaning you don’t have to compromise on style.
+Another reason why Wolf has taken the eyewear industry by storm is that they create functional, comfortable and fashion-forward frames at affordable prices, meaning you don’t have to compromise on style.

 Since 1927, Furla has been creating in Italy and distributing in 65 countries worldwide, bags, shoes and accessories of exceptional quality and style.